-You can incorporate video, or more specifically, YouTube marketing into your digital strategy via:
+Incorporate video, or more specifically, YouTube food and beverage marketing into your digital strategy via:

 - Owned channels to distribute culinary tips and campaigns

-- YouTuber partnerships for endorsements and follower base growth
+- YouTube partnerships for endorsements and follower base growth

 - Ads for greater brand awareness among target demographics

-Video can help your food & beverage brand to:
+Video can help your food and beverage marketing efforts:

 - Introduce your product to new audiences and gain a larger following

 - Educate the audiences on the use of your products, production process and/or brand values